Uncategorized

 Skip the catheterization?
 AI uses imaging data to ID coronary plaque blockages that require surgery

+I thought this was interesting so I wanted to share it with our readers.
 Author: Michael Walter Cardiovascular Business Researchers have found that an advanced AI model can use imaging findings to make fractional flow reserve (FFR) calculations and predict when coronary artery plaque blockages require surgery.
-Sharing its findings in the International Journal of Cardiology, the team noted that this algorithm could help patients avoid invasive catheterization procedures.
-The […]
+Sharing its findings in the International Journal of Cardiology, […]

 Read More